Frequently-Asked

 Can I still enroll in the LIFE-BTK study?

-No. Patient enrollment is closed.
-However, patient enrollment is open for the LIFE-BTK PK SUB‑STUDY.
+No. Patient enrollment is closed for both LIFE-BTK and LIFE-BTK PK SUB‑STUDY.

 What treatment is being tested in the LIFE-BTK PK SUB-STUDY?